ayojs/ayo/README.md

 [![Build Status](https://travis-ci.org/ayojs/ayo.svg?style=flat&branch=master)](https://travis-ci.org/ayojs/ayo?branch=master)

-(Note: Ayo.js is forked from [Node.js][].
-Currently, a lot of the documentation still points towards the Node.js repository.)
+_(Note: Ayo.js is forked from [Node.js][].
+Currently, a lot of the documentation still points towards the Node.js repository.)_

 Ayo.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Ayo.js shares with the rest of the free JavaScript implementations the [`npm` package ecosystem][], the largest set of open source libraries in the world.
+Ayo.js shares with the rest of the JavaScript implementations the [`npm` package ecosystem][], the largest set of open source libraries in the world.